-We receive exam results from many awarding bodies that provide and grade your students’ exams.
-We then match the results to your students’ applications and send them to the universities and colleges that are holding offers for them.
+We receive assessment grades and results from many awarding bodies.
+We then match these to your students’ applications and send them to the universities and colleges that are holding offers for them.

 Are your students taking an examination not listed in the above?

 It’s really important they send their results/certificates to their firm and insurance choice universities or colleges as soon as they receive them!
-Unis and colleges will need to see proof of qualifications listed in the ‘Education’ section of Apply – this includes GCSEs or National 5s.
+Unis and colleges will need to see proof of qualifications listed in the ‘Education’ section of their application – this includes GCSEs or National 5s or equivalent.

 Sending proof of qualifications is equally important to students with international qualifications.

 Applicants can view Confirmation decisions in their application, which is updated continuously except for the periods when we are processing results during the embargo period – ucas.com alerts will give details of when information is available in the lead up to results days.

 Applicants are no longer presented with an ‘AS12’ Confirmation letter once their place is confirmed.
 The 'CU12' Confirmation letter for UCAS Conservatoires applicants will still be available in their application.